DEBANKASALUI/DEBANKASALUI/README.md

 � Currently Learning: Spring Security, Spring Batch, Spring AI.

-💼 Professional Experience: Experienced Java Spring Boot Microservices Developer with 4 years of expertise in building scalable microservices using Java, Spring Boot, Hibernate ORM, and JDBC.
-Proficient in   microservices architecture, seamless integration, and system optimization.
-Skilled in the SDLC, including Requirements Analysis, Design, Development, Testing, and Deployment, with a focus on database         integration and efficient data handling.
-Adept at creating reliable, maintainable, and scalable solutions for complex applications.
+💼 Professional Experience: Over 4 years of expertise in Java Spring Boot Microservices development, specializing in designing and deploying scalable microservices, emphasizing seamless integration and communication across distributed systems, ensuring high performance and reliability.
+Proficient in secure SDLC practices, end-to-end SDLC workflows, from requirements analysis to deployment, consistently optimizing software solutions to reduce development cycles by 25% and ensuring compliance and robust API security.
+Skilled in database integration with relational (MySQL, PostgreSQL, Oracle) and non-relational (MongoDB) databases,leveraging technologies such as Hibernate ORM, JDBC to achieve 99.9% database uptime through efficient data handling and connection pooling.
+Expertise in performance optimization and design patterns continually focus on enhancing maintainability and reliability.

 <!---
 DEBANKASALUI/DEBANKASALUI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.